franciscofpereira/PipePuzzleSolver/README.md

 - The problem was solved using a constraint propagation algorithm that prunes out the search space followed by a depth limited first search to generate the state nodes for uncertain actions.

-- When selecting the next action to perform we used the Most Constrained Variable (MCV) in order to choose the variables with the least possible values.
+- When selecting the next action to perform we used the Most Constrained Variable (MCV) in order to choose pipes with the least possible options.

 - Refer to `solution_presentation.pdf` in the `src` directory for more details on the employed strategy.